dzeke/ColoradoRiverCoding/ModelMusings/README.md

  * [2007 Interim Guidelines](https://www.usbr.gov/lc/region/programs/strategies/RecordofDecision.pdf).
  * [2019 Drought Contingency Plans](https://www.usbr.gov/dcp/finaldocs.html). **Both operations expire in 2026**.

-Each interactive model includes a name, description, requirements and directions to use, model files, and comparisons to current basin operations.
+Each interactive model includes a name, description, requirements and directions to use, files, and comparisons to current basin operations.

 Presently there is one interactive model in the repository.